& Enhancement Award

 “Enhancing Natives in the Nature Coast” to solve coastal, inland and freshwater invasive plant issues through identification, education and control.
 Three species were targeted.
 Brazilian peppertree (Schinus terebinthifolius) , air potato vine (Dioscorea bulbifera) and water lettuce (Pistia stratiotes) found in coastal, inland and freshwater sites respectively.

 Likewise, NCMG’s fostered cooperation and collaboration between federal, state and local governments.
-Civic groups in Dixie, Gilchrist and Levy counties participated.
+We worked closely with UF/IFAS Center for Aquatic and Invasive Plants whose mission is to develop and disseminate strategies for addressing the impact of invasive plants, and civic groups in Dixie, Gilchrist and Levy counties.
 Plant diversity, large geographic area and aggressive growth tendency required multiple groups and agency involvement.
 As a result, we experienced a 40, 90 and 70% reduction respectively of Brazilian Pepper-tree, water lettuce and air potato in those sites.
 Consequently, there is space for Florida’s native flora and fauna.

 Did You Know??